Club Articles 2026

 This walk was produced by Mark … it was an absolute peach!

 We started with a very mellow stroll alongside the Huddersfield Narrow Canal to the entrance of the world-famous Standedge Tunnel.
-The laughter soon abated as we made the long haul up to Pule Hill … the moors looked radiant with their white coats on.
+The laughter soon put on pause as we made the long haul up to Pule Hill … the moors looked radiant with their white coats on.
 The series of telltale air shafts told us we were loosely following the line of the tunnel (or tunnels).

-At Black Moss Reservoir, we took the opportunity to indulge in a hot drink (just hot water in my case … I forgot the teabags!) … another sublime lunch spot.
+At Black Moss Reservoir, we took the opportunity to indulge in a hot drink (just hot water in my case … I forgot my teabags!) … another sublime lunch spot.

 The waterfall crossing between Wassenden Moor and Black Moss made for an interesting experience … the ‘stepping stones’ were well submerged under the beck.